Barba-Q/tumbleweed-noob-tool/README.md

 A small script for openSuse Tumbleweed to...
 - install popular software, tools and drivers with a few ticks
 - automatically reinstall software from previous linux installations by locating existing configuration files in your home folder
-- perform system upgrades (zypper dup)
+- perform system upgrades with a tick (zypper dup)